LaharikaSCU/SchoolDistrictAnalysis/README.md

 ### Average Reading Scores by Grade & School
 ![Average Reading Scores by Grade & School](images/Reading_Scores_by_grade.png)

 Another plus side from this data replacement is that it did not change the math and reading scores by grade.
-Granted, both the average math and reading score summaries were stratisfied by school and grade level.
-As shown above, the summary tables display "NaN" for ninth grade at Thomas High School whereas the remaining data remained intact.

 ### School Spending Summary